-RT positioning of important data points cannot be done reliably without some form of redundancy.
-As has been shown in the NOAA Manual NOS NGS-58 document "GPS Derived Ellipsoid Heights" (Zilkoski, et. al., 1997), and NOAA Manual NOS NGS-59 document "GPS Derived Orthometric Heights" (Zilkoski, et. al., 2005), GNSS positions can be expected to be more accurate when one position that is obtained at a particular time of day is averaged with a redundant position obtained at a time staggered by 3 or 4 hours (and thus with different satellite geometry).
+RT positioning of important data points can not be done reliably without some form of redundancy.
+As has been shown in the NOAA Manual NOS NGS-58 document "GPS Derived Ellipsoid Heights" (Zilkoski, et. al., 1997), and NOAA Manual NOS NGS-59 draft document "GPS Derived Orthometric Heights" (Zilkoski, et. al., 2005), GNSS positions can be expected to have more accurate values when one position that is obtained at a particular time of day is averaged with a redundant position obtained at a time staggered by 3 or 4 hours.
 The different satellite geometry commonly produces different results at the staggered times.
-The position, all other conditions being equal, can be accurately obtained by simple averaging of the two (or more) positions thus obtained.
+The position, all other conditions being equal, is usually most accurately obtained by simple averaging of the two (or more) positions thus obtained.
 Redundant observations are covered in the Accuracy Classes of the Field Procedures section, where most of the RT Check List items, found below, are also discussed.

 An appreciation of the many variables involved with RT positioning will result in better planning and field procedures.
-In the coming years when a modernized GPS constellation and a more robust GLONASS constellation will be joined by Compass/Beidou (China), Galileo (European Union) and possibly other GNSS, there could be in excess of 115 satellites accessible.
+In the coming years when a modernized GPS constellation and a more robust GLONASS constellation will be joined by Compass (China), Galileo (European Union) and possibly other GNSS, there could be in excess of 115 satellites accessible.
 Accurate, repeatable positions could become much easier at that time.